cortex-js/compute-engine/src/docs/guide-augmenting.md

 });
 ```

-By adding an `evaluate` handler to the definition of `double`, you've told the
-Compute Engine how to evaluate it.
-The `evaluate` handler is called when the
-corresponding function is evaluated.
+The `evaluate` handler is called when the corresponding function is evaluated.

 It receives two arguments:

 - `ce`: the Compute Engine instance
 - `args`: an array of the arguments that have been applied to the function.
 Each